lmelon/homebridge-vaillant-vrc9xx/README.md

 In "OFF", "Day" or "Auto" mode, the target shown is the day temperature.
 This is the one you can control via the Apple Home app.
 In "Reduced" (Night) mode, the target temperature shown/controlled is the night temperature.

 This is quite logical as you usually want to control the target temperation that is active now.
 If you want to control these two temperature individually, try the EVE app.
 It exposes two individual settings.

+#### For Rooms

+The heating thermostat is fully functional.
+It will shows the current temperature in the room the thermostat is located as well as the target temperature.

+A single target temperature is available at any given time.
+If the room contains a (battery powered) device with low battery, the thermostat will report low battery for the room.

 ### Domestic Hot Water